-30.-The Town Council's recommendations will only carry weight if its recommendations are backed up by reasons based on these.
-In determining a planning application, the planning authority must have regard to the Local Plan, national policies and material considerations.
-35. 32.
-The law has always made a clear distinction between whether something is a material consideration_and and_the weight it should be given.
+- 33. The Town Council's recommendations will only carry weight if its recommendations are backed up by reasons based on these.
+In determining a planning application, the planning authority must have regard to the Local Plan, national policies and material considerations. - 34.
+The law has always made a clear distinction between whether something is a material consideration and the weight it should be given.
 The former is a question of law.
-The latter is a question of planning planning-judgement which is entirely a matter for the planning authority.
-Provided the planning authority authority has regard to all material considerations; it is at liberty (within the test of "reasonableness)to to-give whatever-weight the planning authority thinks fit, or no weight at all.
+The latter is a question of planning judgement which is entirely a matter for the planning authority.
+Provided the planning authority has regard to all material considerations; it is at liberty (within the test of "reasonableness) to give whatever weight the planning authority thinks fit. - 35.
 Examples of material considerations include the following.
 In many of these cases, other statutory stakeholders may provide more detailed comments on the application that the Council may wish to refer to (these are usually provided on the CBC online portal).

-Material Plan policies Generally not material Local Plan policies Minerals and Waste Planning Policy National Planning Policy Framework Neighbourhood Plan policies The design of the development, especially its accordance with local design guidance Privacy and whether the development is overbearing Noise and air pollution Impact on local highways in terms of traffic and safety Impacts on ecology, including designated and vulnerable sites Impact on crime and public safety Impact on the local economy, including jobs The planning history of the site, i.e. has the principle of the development on that site been established by a previous planning consent?
-The cumulative impact of the development Who the applicant is Any private rights, such as restricted access Any impacts of the development on property values Impact on competition in the local economy Impact on any sightlines and views, unless otherwise restricted by design guidance Whether the site can be used for another purpose or any other plans for the site that are outside of the planning process Any future potential uses of the site that are not contained within the application Any moral issues associated with the development Three main type of material consideration: Policy - natural, regional, local Views of consultees Factors on the ground Material Not Material - design - visual impact - privacy/overbearing - the applicant - land ownership - private rights (e.g. access)
+Material Generally not material Local Plan policies Minerals and Waste Planning Policy National Planning Policy Framework Neighbourhood Plan policies The design of the development, especially its accordance with local design guidance Privacy and whether the development is overbearing Noise and air pollution Impact on local highways in terms of traffic and safety Impacts on ecology, including designated and vulnerable sites Impact on crime and public safety Impact on the local economy, including jobs The planning history of the site, i.e. has the principle of the development on that site been established by a previous planning consent?
+The cumulative impact of the development Who the applicant is Any private rights, such as restricted access Any impacts of the development on property values Impact on competition in the local economy Impact on any sightlines and views, unless otherwise restricted by design guidance Whether the site can be used for another purpose or any other plans for the site that are outside of the planning process Any future potential uses of the site that are not contained within the application Any moral issues associated with the development